maxwellito/mashup/PLAN.md

 ## Procedure

 1. Load the config file
+> Should check if the config is correct

 2. From the modules used in the config, let's create and link them.
+> ES6 module are unfortunately impossible for now

+3. Load assets (images + sounds)

 ## To do plan